- Cuba Embargo

 TULASO Scholarship Program: Available to Tulane undergraduates applying for a Stone Center Summer Abroad program

 The TULASO Scholarship, initiated in 2005, was designed to provide undergraduate students with the opportunity to travel to Latin America and the Caribbean on Stone Center summer programs.
 The scholarship is sponsored by the Tulane Undergraduate Latin American Studies Organization (TULASO) and the Stone Center for Latin American Studies.
 This is a unique program in which Latin American Studies students, members of TULASO, administer the competition, evaluate the applications and decide on award recipients.
 All full-time, continuing Tulane undergraduate students applying for a Stone Center Summer Program are eligible for the TULASO Scholarship.

-Application deadline: March 2015 (date TBA)
+Application deadline: March 27, 2015

-Application deadline: February or March 2015 (date TBA)
+Application deadline: February 20, 2015

 The Benjamin A. Gilman International Scholarship Program: Available to undergraduate students

 The Benjamin A. Gilman Scholarship Program awards up to $5,000 each to United States students receiving a Federal Pell Grant at the time of application or during the term of study abroad.
 The goal of this program is to provide aid to students traditionally underrepresented in study abroad programs.